It’s hard to find time to study when you’re a mum. These tips will help you achieve your study goals and find time to study as a mature age student.

 So if you’re planning to start studying, the first step is to look critically at your time.
 Write down how you actually spend your time each day and then allocate your study time around your commitments to give yourself a rough schedule.

 Studying online gives you the flexibility to work around your other commitments.
-I did most of my bachelor’s degree externally, and my entire Advanced Diploma of Accounting online while I worked full-time.
-Studying from home eliminates the logistical barriers of getting to lectures during work time and childcare.
+Studying from home eliminates the logistical barriers of getting to lectures during work-time and childcare.
 It’s what allows you to fit study into those early mornings and evenings.

 If you’re juggling study with other commitments, you might not have the luxury of long marathon study sessions, especially if you’ve got kids.
 Schedules and kids don’t always co-exist.
 Your schedule might look more like confetti, with little bits of snack-sized study time scattered here and there.